Pro cyclist riding 1,000 kilometers for Ukrainian refugees

 Last summer, he rode the entire Tour de France route, including the hundreds of miles between stages when racers would normally be transferred by motor coach, and he did it entirely self-supported.
 He wound up traveling 3,424 miles in 19 days and raised more than $600,000 to purchase thousands of bicycles for World Bicycle Relief.

-His goal Saturday is a bit more modest: raise $50,000 for Ukrainian refugees.
+His goal this time is a bit more modest: raise $50,000 for Ukrainian refugees.

 “I’m not an overly political person.
 I’m not an expert in any of this,” he said.
 “I’m just trying to do the one thing I know how to do and engage the bike-riding community to help.
 My idea is to highlight the fact that war is not a far-off problem.
 Conflicts are a bike ride away all over the world.
 That’s the intention behind it, and to try and raise as much money as we can to help out people who have been displaced.”